4. Words

 while button_b.was_pressed() is False:

-usertext ...... get_char()
+user_text ...... get_char()

-return usertext
+return user_text

 while True: